+Nothing gets your attention like an unexpected change in the performance of your vehicle’s engine.
 A misfire will cause the engine to momentarily stumble, or lose rpms, and then regain its normal engine speed.
-The misfire will usually reappear, either under specific operating conditions, or randomly.
+The misfire will usually reappear, either under specific operating conditions or randomly.
 A misfire may occur when your engine is idling, causing a rough or uneven idle.

-Many system malfunctions can cause misfires or rough idling.
-Ignition systems, including spark plugs, plug wires, ignition coils, and ignition timing are major players, as are lean air/fuel mixtures and mechanical issues within your engine.
-Worn piston ring, worn or broken valves, and worn cylinder walls, as well as worn cam lobes may contribute to the problem.
+Ignition system components, including spark plugs, plug wires, ignition coils and ignition timing are culprits as are lean air/fuel mixtures and mechanical issues within the engine.
+Worn piston rings, worn or broken valves and worn cylinder walls, as well as worn cam lobes can also contribute to the problem.

-The content contained in this article is for entertainment and informational purposes only and should not be used in lieu of seeking professional advice from a certified technician or mechanic.
+The content contained in this article is for informational purposes only and should not be used in lieu of seeking professional advice from a certified technician or mechanic.
 We encourage you to consult with a certified technician or mechanic if you have specific questions or concerns relating to any of the topics covered herein.
 Under no circumstances will we be liable for any loss or damage caused by your reliance on any content.